Contact Us

 The Willard House & Clock Museum is a historic place with festive roots, right in the heart of Massachusetts.
 Come visit us for a guided tour of our museum.

-Benjamin Willard began making clocks in his small, rural Massachusetts workshop in 1766.
+Benjamin Willard began making clocks in his small, rural Massachusetts workshop in North Grafton, in 1766.
 His three younger brothers, Simon, Ephraim, and Aaron, quickly learned the trade and began a three-generation clockmaking legacy.

 Today, over 90 Willard clocks are exhibited in the birthplace and original workshop of the Willard clockmakers, along with family portraits, furnishings, and other Willard family heirlooms.
 Works by all three generations of Willard clockmakers, including famed clockmakers Simon Willard Jr. and Benjamin Franklin Willard, are also displayed.